SolidHal/PrawnOS/README.md

 ### Credits and Legal Information

-Thanks to dimkr for his great devsus scripts, from which PrawnOS took much inspiration https://github.com/dimkr/devsus
+Thanks to dimkr for his great devsus scripts for the chromeos 3.14 kernel, from which PrawnOS took much inspiration https://github.com/dimkr/devsus

-Because of this started as a fork of devsus, much of this repos history can be found at https://github.com/SolidHal/devsus/tree/hybrid_debian
+Because of this started as a fork of devsus-3.14, much of this repos history can be found at https://github.com/SolidHal/devsus/tree/hybrid_debian

 PrawnOS is free and unencumbered software released under the terms of the GNU General Public License, version 2; see COPYING for the license text.
 For a list